mimran1980/rusteron_gsr/rusteron-archive/README.md

 ## Overview

 The **rusteron-archive** module is intended to help Rust developers leverage Aeron's archive functionalities, including the recording and replaying of messages.

 ## Installation

 Add **rusteron-archive** to your `Cargo.toml`:

-dynamic lib
+*dynamic lib*:
 ```toml
 [dependencies]
 rusteron-archive = "0.1"